songtaoxy/songtaoxy.github.io/_posts/2019-04-18-What are the best Git clients for macOS?.md

 header-img: img/git-clietn.jpg
 catalog: true
 tags:
-    - github pages
-    - issues
+    - git clietn
     - github
+    - SmartGit
-    - init
+    - macOS
 ---

 # What are the best Git clients for macOS?